hcchinh-batch3bd/CTS-API/docs/Contribute-Tracking-System-APIs.md

 ![Ref a model](../assets/images/logo.png)
 # Contribute-Tracking-System-APIs
 ### **Introduction**
 What does your API do?
-An SMS API.
-It does the following: - Create contact - Delete a contact - Send message - Get list of sent messages for a particular contact - Get list of received messages for a particular conatc - Delete a particular message
 ### **Overview**
 Things that the developers should know about
 ### **Authentication**